Cindyisawsome/Cindyisawsome.github.io/README.md

 ## Welcome to Cindy's Pages
 HTML and CSS Projects

-This is a display of sample websites that i made using HTML and CSS.
+This is a display of my portofilo websites that i made using HTML and CSS and JavaScript.

 Projects
 .https://cindyisawsome.github.io/